Sujal-Burad/EE-2703---Applied-Programming-Lab/README.md

 - **List comprehension** and **decorators**
 - **File handling**
 - **Error handling** in python
-- Using varios libraries like numpy, math, and scipy.
+- Using various libraries like numpy, math, and scipy.

 The following is the overview of the concepts that I implemented in Python :